Meet the AZ Chef Making Mouth-healthy Low-sugar Sauces

 When I talked with Hayley Gibbons, a local cooking instructor, about her own line of healthy cooking sauces, Help from Hayley Sauces, it was clear that the secret to her sauce is family.
 “From a very young age, I recognized how food brings generations together and that is powerful.
 I knew I wanted to be part of that kind of relationship with people and their families and to help them make special memories with their food,” she said.

-After spending years in the restaurant industry as a manager, Hayley knew it was time to move from the front of the house to the back of the house in order to fulfill her lifelong passion of connecting families over the dinner table through healthy food.
+After spending years in the restaurant industry as a manager, Hayley knew it was time to move from the front of the house to the back of the house in order to fulfill her lifelong passion for connecting families over the dinner table through healthy food.
 And just like that, help had arrived.

 JA: Thank you so much for speaking with us.
 Can you tell us about how you made your way into the restaurant industry?